H-Lane/PWA-text-editor/README.md

 Then, run npm start in the root to initialize the build process and start the service.

+The live deployment of this app, available for download, can be found [here](https://yet-another-jate.onrender.com/)

 ## Credits

 - University of Richmond Coding Bootcamp
 - Webpack
+- Render for live deployment
 - As always to Stack Overflow, for never quite having the answers I need, but always coming close.

 ## License